instagram-replica/instagram-backend/README.md

 A Netty server that accepts HTTP requests on port `8080`.
 This server receives the HTTP `POST` request, converts it into JSON, makes sure the user is authenticated, uploads media file(s) (if any) to a media server and injects the returned URL(s) into the JSON request, stamps the request with a `UUID` and forwards it to a RMQ (RabbitMQ) queue using `requests_mapping.properties` file, then it waits for a response with the same UUID and returns to the user when it gets a response with a matching `UUID`.

 ### Services
-Each service consists of an RMQ consumer, RMQ sender and a `ServiceExecutor`.
+Each service consists of an RMQ consumer, RMQ producer and a `ExecutorService`.
 Each service also has its own unique request and response queue.

 - **RMQ Consumer**: Receives messages from the service's request queue
-- **RMQ Sender**: Sends messages to the service's response queue
+- **RMQ Producer**: Sends messages to the service's response queue
-- **ServiceExecutor**: Initializes a thread pool and makes sure every incoming message gets allocated a thread from the thread pool
+- **ExecutorService**: Initializes a thread pool and makes sure every incoming message gets allocated a thread from the thread pool

 ## Prequsites
 - RabbitMQ